CACI-International/ergo/ergo/README.md

 * Add value dependency tree print to help debug consistency issues.
 * Add left-associative pipe operator syntax for chaining final values?
   * `value | f args... | b argsb...` -> `b argsb... (f args... value)`
+* Support calling functions with no arguments.
+  * This would likely require changing `$name` to not be simply an alias for `(name)`, as elegant as that has been :D
+  * This will require some thought on how the syntax will understand `(map key-for-function)` accesses a function in a map rather than calling it.
+    `((map key-for-function))` might be awkward?
+Though maybe it's not all that common.
+Also, `map key-for-function args` should still call the function with the arguments.
+Alternatively, we can keep everything behaving the way it does now, but if a command expression (`(...)`) has the first value evaluate to a function, make it call that rather that returning it.
+Thus, `((path new))` would call that function, or `($no-arg-function)`.
+But then syntax is different between `(arg-function arg)` and `($no-arg-function)`, which may be confusing.
+* Add `dir.ergo` functionality that is preferred to `workspace.ergo` when searching, and doesn't exclude the prelude?